 In the eastern part of the island, the Buffer Zone is interrupted by the British Sovereign Base Area of Dhekelia, where the UN does not operate.
 Another area the UN does not control is Varosha, the former resort town near Famagusta, now under the control of the Turkish military.

 In line with UNFICYP’s mandate to work toward a return to normal conditions, many parts of the Buffer Zone are farmed and/or inhabited.
 There are several villages or special areas (called Civil Use Areas) within the Buffer Zone, where more than 10,000 people live and/or work.
 Civilians may enter these areas freely.
 Elsewhere in the buffer zone, civilian movement or activity requires specific authorization from UNFICYP.
 Located in the eastern region of the Buffer Zone, Pyla is the only village where Greek Cypriots and Turkish Cypriots live side-by-side.

 Other areas are largely untouched by human activity.
 Remnants of old villages, shops and other reminders of lives once lived are scattered throughout the Buffer Zone.
-In old Nicosia, ‘new’ cars from the 1970s sit in an underground garage once owned by a car dealer.

 The Buffer Zone has remained a haven for flora and fauna, thriving on the near absence of hunters and most other human interference.
 UNFICYP pays careful attention to preservation of the natural environment, and in particular to the prevention of unlawful dumping of rubbish in the Buffer Zone.

 UNFICYP keeps permanent watch over the Buffer Zone with patrols in vehicles, on foot, on bicycles and by helicopter.
 Additionally, a highly mobile unit stands ready to respond to emergencies within the Buffer Zone.